cloudaware/compliance-policies/ce/ca/azure/microsoft-entra-id/privileged-users-multi-factor-auth-status/description.md

 # Description

+**[IMPORTANT - Please read the section overview**: If your organization pays for Microsoft Entra ID licensing (included in Microsoft 365 E3, E5, or F5, and EM&S E3 or E5 licenses) and **CAN** use Conditional Access, ignore the recommendations in this section and proceed to the Conditional Access section.]

 Enable multi-factor authentication for all roles, groups, and users that have write access or permissions to Azure resources.
 These include custom created objects or built-in roles such as:

 - Service Co-Administrators